shaileeM/kickstarter-analysis/README.md

 The purpose of this analysis is to:
 1. Find out the trend for the main *Theatre* category based on its launch date.
 2. Understand the behaviour of the subcategory *Plays* based on its funding goal.
+3. Help understand Louise the trend for Theatre category for her future campaigns.

 ## Analysis and Challenges